gonzaloan/crack-your-interview/README.md

-# Software Architect Study Guide
+# Study Guide

-This repository contains a comprehensive study guide for software architects and senior engineers.
-The guide covers a wide range of topics related to software architecture, design patterns, best practices, and advanced concepts in Java programming.
+This is a study guide / cheatsheet of whatever I found necessary to know to achieve a good IT role.

 ## About the Project

-The Software Architect Study Guide is built using [Docusaurus](https://docusaurus.io/), a modern static website generator that makes it easy to create and maintain documentation websites.
+The Study Guide is built using [Docusaurus](https://docusaurus.io/), a modern static website generator that makes it easy to create and maintain documentation websites.
 Docusaurus provides a simple and intuitive way to organize and present content, making it an ideal choice for this study guide.

 ## Getting Started